 Notion integration guide • reviewed 2026-03-15

-Bring Notion pages and databases into planning, briefs, delivery reviews, and stakeholder reporting so documentation stays close to the work without forcing the team to manage the entire operating workflow inside Notion itself.
+Bring Notion pages, databases, and pre built project context into planning, briefs, delivery reviews, and stakeholder reporting so team members can keep documentation close to the work without forcing the entire operating workflow inside Notion itself.

 Use this page to compare point integrations, search-and-preview integrations, and docs-plus-delivery workflows before you standardize on a broader project-management setup.